-The Maryland Child Support Enforcement Administration (CSEA) offers an Electronic Payment Issuance Card (EPiC) as the alternative choice to direct deposit for receiving child support payments.
-EPIC makes it easier, faster and safer for families to receive monthly child support payments.
+The Maryland Child Support Enforcement Administration (CSEA) offers an Electronic Payment Issuance Card (EPiC) as the alternative choice to receiving child and spousal support payments by mail or direct deposit.
+EPiC is a Visa Debit Card.
+EPiC makes it easier, faster and safer for families to receive monthly child support payments.

 EPiC provides access to your funds 24 hours a day, 7 days a week.
 You can use your EPiC to make purchases everywhere Visa debit cards are accepted.
 You will also have cash access via PIN-based point-of-sale (POS) terminals and ATMs.

 Cardholders can check the balance on their cards and review all their account transaction activity 24 hours a day using the Bank of America Website or by calling 1-866-213-4074.